-TAREQ RANTISI was born in Jerusalem.
+TAREQ RANTISI is a Grammy-nominated world percussionist, composer, and educator who was born in Jerusalem.
 Self-taught, he started his career playing middle- eastern percussion at the age of twelve and as a young musician had already shared the stage with some of the most distinguished musicians and associations in the region including Kudsi Erguner, Manfred Leuchter, Lotfi Bouchnak, Alessio Allegrini, Ilham Al Madfai, The Edward Said National Conservatory, The French Cultural Center, Goethe- Institut, The Popular Arts Center, and Alkamandjati Association.

 In 2008, Tareq received the Al-Qattan Foundation Music Scholarship to attend the prestigious he received a B.A. in Performance from Berklee College of Music in 2011 and a Master’s from the Berklee Global Jazz Institute in 2019.
 During his education in Boston, he studied with numerous legendary musicians and educators: Jamey Haddad, Joe Galeota, Manuel “Egui” Castrillo, Ernesto Diaz, and Mikael Ringquist.
 Tareq’s studies brought him into a deep dialogue with styles from jazz to Afro-Cuban to Carnatic Indian to Brazilian and more.
 This broad range of study has allowed him to play virtually any percussion instrument and musical style with ease and incomparable musicality.